AdobeDocs/commerce-merchant-services.en/help/price-index/catalog-adapter.md

 ## Usage scenarios

-Let's see in what scenarios you may need `Catalog Adapter` and what steps you should do
+The following are some common `Catalog Adapter` scenarios.

 ### No dependencies on Adobe Commerce Product Price indexer

-* A Luma or Adobe Commerce Core GraphQL merchant who has a required service installed (Live Search, Product Recommendations, Catalog Service)
+* You are a Luma or Adobe Commerce Core GraphQL merchant who has a required service installed (Live Search, Product Recommendations, Catalog Service)
 * No third-party extensions relying on the Adobe Commerce Product Price indexer

 1. Install the catalog adapter.

 ### With dependencies on Adobe Commerce Product Price indexer

-* A Luma or Adobe Commerce Core GraphQL merchant who has a supported service installed (Live Search, Product Recommendations, Catalog Service)
+* You are a Luma or Adobe Commerce Core GraphQL merchant who has a supported service installed (Live Search, Product Recommendations, Catalog Service)
-* With a third-party extension relying on the Adobe Commerce Product Price indexer
+* You use a third-party extension relying on the Adobe Commerce Product Price indexer

 1. Install the catalog adapter.
-1. Re-enable the Adobe Commerce Product Price indexer.
+1. Re-enable the default Adobe Commerce Product Price indexer.

-### Headless Commerce
+### Headless Commerce instances

-* A merchant with Headless Commerce with supported service installed (Live Search, Product Recommendations, Catalog Service)
+* A merchant with a headless Commerce instance with the required services installed (Live Search, Product Recommendations, Catalog Service)
-* No reliance on Adobe Commerce Product Price indexer
+* No reliance on the default Adobe Commerce Product Price indexer

-1. Install "price disabler" from catalog adapter package
+1. Install "price disabler" from the catalog adapter package